Download This Handy Pdf

 When you store your motorhome, your tyres take quite a punishment if you just park up and forget.
 Sunlight, Frost and standing pressure cause most of the damage but there are steps you can take to prolong the life of your tyres during storage.

-When you are not using your motorhome, I suggest you cover your wheels.
+- When you are not using your motorhome, I suggest you cover your wheels.
 Wheel covers are quite cheap compared to tyres and may extend their life by a considerable amount.
 Sunlight has a powerful effect on rubber and will cause your tyres to perish and crack prematurely.
-Tyres should be replaced every 5 – 6 years even if they have plenty of tread left.

-Now, once your motorhome is safely locked up for winter, put your keys somewhere safe, remember where this safe place is, and start planning out next year’s long extended European tour or quick weekend getaways.
+Now, once your motorhome is ready for winter, put your keys somewhere safe, remember where this safe place is, and start planning out next year’s long extended European tour or quick weekend getaways.